Getting Started with 3D Printing

 More Information on Printing with Bambu Lab Printers

-Their X1 Carbon can print any of our materials - with maybe the exception of some of our very advanced polycarbonate options, and the same is true with the P1S if you upgrade the nozzle to be abrasive resistant.
+The Bambu Lab X1 Carbon can print any of our materials, with the possible exception of some of our very advanced polycarbonate options.
+The same applies to the P1S if you upgrade the nozzle to be abrasion-resistant.

 Do You Have a Printer Profile for My Printer?